 CJ Van Note is a Manager with BS&P CPA’s and Consultants working in all areas of taxation.
 CJ has been in the tax industry since she graduated from Niagara University with her MBA in 2012.
 CJ is passionate about helping the people in the City of Buffalo in any way she can including serving as treasurer of Family Promise of WNY.
 CJ used to serve on the board of Dog Ears Bookstore and Café and volunteers with many organizations through her firm.
 CJ has been on the board of Family Promise since November of 2015 and currently resides in Lake View with her husband.

-Kristen Luppino-Gholston is the Director of the Saffrin Center for Sustainability and Civic Engagement at Daemen College.
-Prior to moving to Daemen, she was at the WNY Women’s Foundation, Catholic Charities WIC, and Child and Family Services Haven House.
-She has been working with and for the women of Western New York for nearly 15 years.
-A community social worker by training, Kristen does macro-level work to promote safe and healthy WNY communities by building collaborations, increasing opportunities, educating, researching, and promoting justice.
-Kristen is a member of the SUNY at Buffalo Chapter of the Rho Kappa Social Work Honors Society and was named one of Buffalo Business First’s “40 Under 40” in 2017.
+Kristen Luppino-Gholston is an Assistant Professor in the Department of Sociology and Social Work at Daemen College.
+Prior to coming to Daemen as the Director of Civic Engagement in 2018, she held positions with WNY Women’s Foundation, Catholic Charities WIC, and Child and Family Services Haven House.
+A community social worker by training, Kristen focuses on macro-level work to promote safe, just and healthy WNY communities.
+Kristen was named one of Buffalo Business First’s “40 Under 40” in 2017.
+She resides in Buffalo with her husband and two daughters.

 Michael Lynch, LMSW, is an assistant clinical professor for field education at the University at Buffalo School of Social Work.
 Lynch works with the field department connecting students to meaningful agency placements.
 He has spent a number of years working with the field department in various capacities, including as a faculty liaison and a field educator.
 Additionally, he brings experience working in a variety of social work settings including urban education, program development, child welfare and community collaborations.
 Michael lives on the west side of Buffalo with his wife, Meghan, and his son, Hugo.
 Michael has a strong commitment to social justice and equity and pursued helping at Family Promise after hearing about their mission and the impact the work is having on the community.